The application domain¶

-The main difference to the common approach to develop an extension is the concentration to the domain of the client - in our case to the domain of the offer management inside the Stadtjugendrings Stuttgart.
-First the essential core terms are to be extracted with which the employees of the Stadtjugendring interact daily.
-Terms of the domain of the content management system (e.g. “list view” or “search”) are not playing roles by this.
+The main difference to the common approach to developing an extension is the concentration to the client’s domain - in our case, to the domain of the offer management inside the Stadtjugendrings Stuttgart.
+First, the essential core terms are to be extracted with which the Stadtjugendring’s employees interact daily.
+Terms of the domain of the content management system (e.g., “list view” or “search”) are not playing roles by this.
 After a first project meeting with the contact persons of the SJR following characteristics were defined:

 - Every member organization can edit their contact data via the front end.

 - Every member organization can add, edit and delete their offers.

 The offers can be searched by the users and filtered by several criteria.
 Filter criteria are:

 - the duration of validity of the offer